1KevinFigueroa/openvpn-issues-vpnbook/README.md

 ## BASH script Solution:
 1. Download and unzip an VPNbook server bundle @ [VPNbook](https://www.vpnbook.com/freevpn)

-2. Download fix-vpnbook.sh into the directory where VPNbook certificates were downloaded.
+2. Download fix-vpnbook.sh into the same directory where the VPNBOOK certificates were downloaded.

 3. Execute fix-vpnbook.sh and follow the prompts

 4. Upon the completion of the bash script "fix-vpnbook.sh", your newly vpnbook certificate should now have the appropriate configuration setting add to your certificate.

 5. Use OpenVPN to connect to VPNbook server using Connect to VPNbook server